At UMBC 20% of our energy comes from renewable clean energy, and we actively pursue opportunities to upgrades that reduce energy consumption.

 Flip off the lights

-Across campus we’re each committed to taking the first step by turning off the lights in unoccupied spaces, whether they are our offices or dorms, conference rooms or classrooms.
-With the entire campus lit up all night, every night, it’s exciting to envision our potential reductions in emissions when we all act collectively.
+Across campus we’re committed to taking the first step by turning off the lights in unoccupied spaces, whether they are our or apartments or offices, classrooms or conference rooms.
+With the entire campus lit up all night, every night, imagine our savings when we all act collectively.

 Lighting Efficiency Upgrades: